 How Do I Choose The Right Rod?

-Start by matching the rod to the metal and the joint you’re welding: use E7018 for structural, low-hydrogen work; E6010 when you need deep penetration or are welding dirty or painted steel; E6013 or J422 for forgiving, light fabrication and thin sheet; ER70S-6 and ER308L are filler choices for TIG on mild steel and 300-series stainless respectively.
-Pay attention to diameter and length — 1/8″ and 3/32″ are common stick sizes while 1/16″ is typical for TIG filler — and make sure the rod suits your machine type and the joint fit-up.
+Start by matching the rod to the metal and joint you’re welding.
+Use E7018 for structural, low-hydrogen work; E6010 when you need deep penetration or are welding dirty or painted steel; E6013 or J422 for forgiving, light fabrication and thin sheet; ER70S-6 for TIG on mild steel; and ER308L when you need stainless filler.
+Pay attention to diameter — 1/8″ and 3/32″ are common stick sizes, while 1/16″ is standard for TIG filler.
+When in doubt, match the rod to the metal and do a quick test weld to confirm your settings.

 How Should I Store And Care For Rods?